Amazon Fashion’s Pop Up Shop Live sets out to influence the influencers

 While a permanent high-street store doesn’t seem likely, Amazon continues to do Britain huge favours, most notably with the creation of 1,000 roles in Manchester, Cambridge and Edinburgh.
 These won’t be in bricks-and-mortar retail; jobs are being created in software development, machine learning, online advertising, personalised shopping, Alexa development, cloud computing and drone deliveries.

 If that’s not a strong indicator of Amazon’s true direction in the years to come, we don’t know what is.
-In the meantime, it’s worth popping into the pop-up while you still can – it may be the last time we see Amazon on the British high street for a long time, if ever again.
+However, this may have been the last time Amazon appears on the British high street for a long time, if ever again.

 However, you shouldn’t be surprised if “AmazonFashion.co.uk” stops redirecting to Amazon.co.uk and becomes a store page in its own right soon – Pop Up Shop Live doesn’t feel like the culmination of momentum, but rather a move to get the ball rolling in the first place.